Dragoon-Lab/LaitsV3/documentation/sessions.md

 Finally, the tutor needs a method for allowing the author to create the "predefined" nodes for a problem.
 This would be some sort of switch in the UI?

+Since users of the Forum landing page often work in groups, it has been modified to allow multiple authors to author the same problem.
+When a problem is created, its original author is assigned in the "author groups" table.
+If another student attempts to enter that problem to author it, they are added to "author groups" as an additional author.
+The Forum page will pass the original author's name to the PHP, allowing the second person access to the problem.

 ## Open and Managed access modes ##